How to Present a Concise Gospel Message

 Father God, I now realize that you are the only one who can fill the hole in my soul.
 Thank you for sending your only son to make the only way for me to be reconciled to you.
 I confess my sin of going my own way.
 I thank you for forgiving me and setting me free.
 I confess that Jesus is risen from the dead, and I surrender to his lordship.
 Holy Spirit, thank you for coming into my life.
 I ask you to fill me up and teach me everything I need to know about God and his Word.
 I give myself to you.
 Use me as you see fit to help others and spread the Good News.
 Amen.

-How the Gospel Liberates Us from Fear of Shame and Judgment
+Freedom from Fear of Shame and Judgment

 When Adam and Eve sinned, they immediately realized for the very first time that they were naked.
 Many have theorized that perhaps they had been covered previously with God’s glory, which hid their nakedness, but that is conjecture.
 It is more likely that sin changed them on the inside, introducing a brand new experience into their souls – guilt, shame, and fear.
 Sin opened their eyes to their new condition, which made them afraid of God and provoked them to hide.
-(Genesis 3:7-10)
+(Genesis 3:7-10) All people, whose consciences still work and who have not been thoroughly deceived, are aware of their guilt and shame before God, to one degree or another, which produces in us a fear of judgment.

 However, there is such a thing as false guilt and false shame.
 When children are abused by adults, many times they are told that it was their fault that it happened.
 They are shamed into silence.
 They are told that bad things will happen if they reveal the abuse.
 Fear motivates them to keep it all to themselves with devastating results.
 Many adults carry a sense of guilt and shame into adulthood as a result of having been abused as a child, something over which they had no control.
-Lies are planted in the hearts of abuse victims, which hold them captive until God’s truth sets them free.
+Lies are planted in the hearts of abuse victims, which hold them captive until God’s truth sets us free.

 But there is also a real guilt and shame that no amount of deception and manipulation can erase.

 This is because God is real and is our judge who will hold us all accountable to him and his laws.
 It is because sin is real, whether we believe it or not.
 Truth will always prevail over deception in the end.
 When we at last stand before Christ’s judgment seat, every lie will be swept away, and we will stand stark and exposed before the One who sees and knows all.
 (Hebrews 4:13) If we have not found the only way of escape, we will receive the death sentence that our sin has earned.
-(Romans 6:23)

 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
 2 Corinthians 5:21 (ESV)

 Because Jesus absorbed God’s wrath against sin, we can experience freedom from God’s judgment against sin.
-This means that we can experience the following benefits.

 • Forgiveness – God will release us from the debt our sin incurred against God’s justice.